Costumed performer: On television

+The Banana Splits was a popular children's series using costumed animals in the late 1960's.

-Current shows featuring a costumed performer puppet include Big Bird of Sesame Street, Barney from Barney & Friends, and Bear of Bear in the Big Blue House.
-Less complicated costumed characters include Hip Hop Harry, Yo Gabba Gabba!, the Polkaroo from Polka Dot Door, Wan Wan from Inai Inai Baa!, Niko Niko Pun, Galapico Pu and Mack & Moxy.
+Some of the best known programmes featuring a costumed performer puppet include Big Bird of Sesame Street, Barney from Barney & Friends, and Bear of Bear in the Big Blue House.
+Less complicated costumed characters include Harry from Hip Hop Harry, the Gabba Gang from Yo Gabba Gabba!, the Polkaroo from Polka Dot Door, Wan Wan from Inai Inai Baa!, Niko Niko Pun, Galapico Pu and Mack & Moxy.

 Older examples include New Zoo Revue, H.R.
 Pufnstuf, The Banana Splits, Cucumber, Welcome to Pooh Corner, and British series Gophers!.

 Unauthorised costume characters

+Unauthorised Elmo and Cookie Monster performers at Times Square.

 In recent years, amateur performers wearing unauthorised, counterfeit costumes of various pop-culture characters have appeared in popular tourist destinations such as Hollywood Boulevard and Times Square.
 They usually pose for photos and collect (or, often, extort) tips from tourists.
 The 2007 documentary film Confessions of a Superhero focuses on costumed "superheroes" on the Hollywood Walk of Fame.
 Because they are not regulated or authorised, there have been many controversies and arrests involving costumed performers in Times Square.